lunaticnick/lunaticnick.github.io/index.md

 **Who am I?**
 I am an Engineer with a passion for technology, whether it is in the form of software or hardware.

-I like fixing things or even better making things from scratch!!
+I like fixing things or even better, making things from scratch!!

 **Why GitHub?**
 Because it is the place to share your passion and get loads of input for how you can improve your software.